 - Don’t include your company slogan in your name.

 - Don’t use random capitalization that would make your elementary school teacher cringe.

 - Do avoid misleading terms or words.

 - Don’t choose words that can be discriminatory, violating, or abusive.

 3. Submit It

-After you’ve typed in your new name, click Continue.
+After you’ve typed in your new name, click Request Change.
 If you don’t see this option, double-check to make sure that you’re listed as a page admin.
 Other page roles aren’t able to change Facebook page names.
 You can change those settings by clicking on Settings and then Page Roles on the left.

 There is no limit to how many times you can change your page’s name, just so long as those changes are spaced about seven days apart.